Central Australia Railway: Initial proposal

 From the proposal for a line heading north of Port Augusta to turning the first sod in 1878 took 18 years and the process was referred to by the press as one "which has so far failed to extend itself out of the region of nebulous ideas.".

 The key issues reported at the time were as follows.

 Cost benefits

 Significant debate about the cost delayed and eventually altered the final design.
 The costs were significant for the South Australian colony and there was rigorous debate over that period.
 Mineral extraction was touted as the key benefit, with farming and passenger traffic deemed by many as being uneconomic alone although others suggest the key products were 'wool, station stores, and copper' in that order.
 The cost per kilometre was set in the Acts which precluded more expensive options.

-Gauge and minimum speed
+Gauge and maximum speed

 There was fierce debate about the gauge of the line, the maximum weight to be carried and maximum speed as all three dictated the cost.